Alcohol Overdose: Causes, Risk, Signs and How to Prevent It

 How is an Alcohol Overdose Treated?

-The American Addiction Center states that treatment for alcohol poisoning may involve observation, monitoring, glucose administration, administering medications, fluid hydration via IV, and frequent assessment of breathing.
+Treatment for alcohol poisoning involves observation, monitoring, glucose administration, administering medications, fluid hydration via IV, and frequent assessment of breathing.

 What is the Long-Term Outlook for an Alcohol Overdose?